 A brutal home invasion results in the death of Hanna Schutt's husband Joe, and leaves Hanna herself permanently disfigured.
 Their college-age daughter Dawn's boyfriend, Rud Petty, is convicted of the crime, but three years later he wins an appeal and a new trial.
 The prosecution wants Hanna to testify, hoping she will remember that Dawn herself played a role in the attacks, but Hanna does everything in her power to defend her daughter's innocence.

-A native of Albany, New York, she received her bachelor’s degree from the State University of New York at Albany before working as a news and feature reporter for United Press International.
-After moving to Boston to study for her master’s degree in the creative writing program at Boston University, she held a fellowship at the Bunting Institute of Radcliffe College and taught at Tufts University before joining the faculty at Emerson College in Boston, where she is a professor in the Department of Writing, Literature, and Publishing.
+Jessica Treadway is a native of Albany, New York, currently living in Boston.
+She received her bachelor’s degree from the State University of New York at Albany before working as a news and feature reporter for United Press International.
+After studying for her master’s degree in the creative writing program at Boston University, she held a fellowship at the Bunting Institute of Radcliffe College and taught at Tufts University before joining the faculty at Emerson College, where she is a professor in the Department of Writing, Literature, and Publishing.

 Her story collection Please Come Back To Me received the Flannery O'Connor Award For Short Fiction and was published by the University of Georgia Press in 2010.
 Her other books are Absent Without Leave, a collection of stories (Delphinium Books/Simon & Schuster, 1992), and And Give You Peace, a novel (Graywolf Press, 2001).
 Her fiction has been published in The Atlantic, Ploughshares, The Hudson Review, Glimmer Train, AGNI, Five Points, and other journals, and has been cited multiple times in The Best American Short Stories annual anthology.